 If It's Too Good To Be True

-The bottom line is, if something is too good to be true, you are better off being suspicious about it.
+That is to say, you are better off being suspicious about a course or program.
 Be wary of unrealistic offers, easy money schemes and any businesses (especially foreign) offering to help you with something out of the blue.

 Use your common sense and you have nothing to worry about.
 There are hundreds of genuine and completely legitimate ways to make money as an affiliate.
 Be aware of the affiliate marketing scams, but don't let them keep you up at night!